starfishneuroscience/splot/README.md

 splot is intended to be a performant, swiss army knife for plotting and assessing data being passed over a serial connection.
 Currently, it supports data being sent via a computer serial port (e.g. `COM1` on windows, or `/dev/ttyusb0` on mac or linux), or over a network via a tcp/udp socket.

 Data is often sent in different formats, so splot is intended to have the flexibility to parse various message encodings.
 Currently it supports:

 1. *binary encoded messages* with a single-byte delimiter between messages.
 The user can specify which bytes of the message belong to which data series.
-For example, if every message consists of a 0 header/delimiter byte, a 2-byte unsigned integer, a 4-byte float, an 8-byte double, and a signed 1-byte integer, one could specify this as "u1,u2,f4,f8,i1" (see https://numpy.org/doc/stable/user/basics.rec.html#structured-datatypes for details and more examples).
+For example, if every message consists of a header/delimiter byte, a 2-byte unsigned integer, a 4-byte float, an 8-byte double, and a signed 1-byte integer, one could specify this as "u2,f4,f8,i1" (see https://numpy.org/doc/stable/user/basics.rec.html#structured-datatypes for details and more examples).
+Notes:
+   1. The delimiter byte is NOT to be included in the specified binary format!
+   2. Repeated field types can be specified in square brackets, e.g., "3[i2],i1" is equivalent to "i2,i2,i2,i1".
 2. *ascii encoded messages*, with a single-byte delimiter between messages (typically a newline, '\n').
 The user specifies the number of data series expected in each message `n`, and the first `n` numbers in each message will be plotted.
 If less than `n` values are present, the remaining values are filled with NaNs.

 ## Screenshots (what does it look like?)